timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 08-DEFENSE AGENCIES AND DEPARTMENT OF DEFENSE FIELD ACTIVITIES/SUBCHAPTER I-COMMON SUPPLY AND SERVICE ACTIVITIES.md

   * (G) An assessment of the budgetary resources necessary to implement such acquisitions, upgrades, and improvements.

-* (3) Upon completing a strategic plan under paragraph (1), the Director shall submit to the Secretary of Defense a report on that plan.
+* (3) Upon completing a quadrennial strategic plan under paragraph (1), the Director shall submit to the Secretary of Defense a report on that plan.
 The report shall include the plan and a description of the review on which the plan is based.

 * (4) Not later than 60 days after the date on which the report is submitted under paragraph (3), the Secretary of Defense shall transmit to the Committee on Armed Services and Committee on Appropriations of the Senate and the Committee on Armed Services and Committee on Appropriations of the House of Representatives the report, together with any comments with respect to the report that the Secretary considers appropriate.

+* (5)(A) In addition to the quadrennial strategic plan completed under paragraph (1), the Director of the Department of Defense Test Resource Management Center shall also complete an annual update to the quadrennial strategic plan.

+* (B) Each annual update completed under subparagraph (A) shall include the following:

+  * (i) A summary of changes to the assessment provided in the most recent quadrennial strategic plan.

+  * (ii) Comments and recommendations the Director considers appropriate.

+  * (iii) Test and evaluation challenges raised since the completion of the most recent quadrennial strategic plan.

+  * (iv) Actions taken or planned to address such challenges.

 * (e) CERTIFICATION OF BUDGETS.—(1) The Secretary of Defense, acting through the Under Secretary of Defense (Comptroller), shall require that the Secretary of each military department and the head of each Defense Agency with test and evaluation responsibilities transmit such Secretary's or Defense Agency head's proposed budget for test and evaluation activities, including modeling and simulation activities, for a fiscal year and for the period covered by the future-years defense program submitted to Congress under section 221 of this title for that fiscal year to the Director of the Center for review under paragraph (2) before submitting such proposed budget to the Under Secretary of Defense (Comptroller).

 * (2)(A) The Director of the Center shall review each proposed budget transmitted under paragraph (1) and shall, not later than January 31 of the year preceding the fiscal year for which such budgets are proposed, submit to the Secretary of Defense a report containing the comments of the Director with respect to all such proposed budgets, together with the certification of the Director as to whether such proposed budgets are adequate.

-* (B) The Director shall also submit, together with such report and such certification, an additional certification as to whether such proposed budgets provide balanced support for such strategic plan.
+* (B) The Director shall also submit, together with such report and such certification, an additional certification as to whether such proposed budgets provide balanced support for such quadrennial strategic plan.

 * (3) The Secretary of Defense shall, not later than March 31 of the year preceding the fiscal year for which such budgets are proposed, submit to Congress a report on those proposed budgets which the Director has not certified under paragraph (2)(A) to be adequate.
 The report shall include the following matters: